chevcast/shotgun/README.md

 ---

-## Creating Shotgun command modules
+## Creating a Shotgun command module

 Shotgun aims to make it extremely easy to write simple command modules.
 A Shotgun command module must expose 2 properties and 2 functions.